Penumbra Guide

 Kinds Of Proposal

-There are 4 kinds of governance proposal on Penumbra: signaling, emergency, parameter change, and DAO spend.
+There are 4 kinds of governance proposal on Penumbra: signaling, emergency, parameter change, and community pool spend.

 Signaling Proposals